-Determine whether the licensee has established management controls to ensure that the emergency plan is maintained up to date.
+Determine whether the licensee has established management controls to ensure that the emergency plan is maintained and up to date.
 Those controls should also establish guidance for identifying when prior NRC approval is required for proposed changes to the program.

-Determine whether any changes made to the licensee's emergency preparedness program since the last inspection (IP 88050) meet emergency plan requirements, license commitments, and NRC requirements.
+Determine whether any changes made to the licensee's emergency preparedness program since the last emergency preparedness inspection (IP 88050) meet emergency plan requirements, licensee commitments, and NRC requirements.

 Verify that the licensee has not made any changes that could decrease the overall effectiveness of the emergency preparedness program without prior NRC approval, including any changes in the emergency preparedness organization that are applicable to position-specific requirements in the emergency plan for persons responsible for emergency management and response activities.

-Determine whether changes to the emergency plan are reviewed, approved, and distributed in accordance with procedures and licensee.
+Determine whether changes to the emergency plan are reviewed, approved, and distributed in accordance with procedures and the licensee.

 Determine whether any changes to the emergency preparedness program have been properly coordinated with the appropriate offsite support groups and agencies.